Ray Foley: Awards

 Foley won a Meteor Music Award for Best National DJ in 2008, 2009 and again in 2010.
 Foley celebrated winning the 2008 award by singing a version of Journey's "Don't Stop Believin'", and in 2009 with the theme tune to TV's Home and Away as part of his acceptance speech.
 In 2008 he launched a successful daily campaign to dethrone namesake Ray D'Arcy.

-Foley achieved the prestigious PPI Radio Awards Music Broadcaster of the Year Award in 2009 and 2010.
+Foley achieved the PPI Radio Award's Music Broadcaster of the Year Award in 2009 and 2010.
 Also in 2009 Foley and JP won the award for Best Specialist Music Programme for their Sunday evening show, The Essential Rock Anthems with Ray & JP.